rclone/rclone/docs/content/webdav.md

    \ (sharepoint)
  5 / Sharepoint with NTLM authentication, usually self-hosted or on-premises
    \ (sharepoint-ntlm)
+ 6 / rclone WebDAV server to serve a remote over HTTP via the WebDAV protocol
+   \ (rclone)
- 6 / Other site/service or software
+ 7 / Other site/service or software
    \ (other)
 vendor> 2
 User name